jesukaransachin/Karma/README.md

 ## Live demo

-You can find a running system to test at [callforcode.mybluemix.net](http://callforcode.mybluemix.net/)
+You can find the working apk file for the app [here](docs/karma-v1-release.apk)

 ## Built with